rustwasm/wasm-bindgen/guide/src/reference/attributes/on-rust-exports/start.md

 * The `start` function must take no arguments and must either return `()` or `Result<(), JsValue>`
+* The name of the annotated function can't be `main`
 * Only one `start` function can be placed into a module, including its dependencies.
 If more than one is specified then `wasm-bindgen` will fail when the CLI is run.
 It's recommended that only applications use this attribute.